USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_chemicalmechanism.md

 Author is NAME
 output written to ../output/saprc07tic_ae7i_aq-Sep-02-2020
 ```
 and will write RXNS_DATA_MODULE.F90 and RXNS_FUNC_MODULE.F90 to the output path.
-Copy these two Fortran files to $CMAQ_REPO/CCTM/src/MECHS/${Mechanism}/.
+Check the output mechanism csv, html, and markdown files to confirm that chemmech ran correctly.
+Copy the two Fortran files to $CMAQ_REPO/CCTM/src/MECHS/${Mechanism}/.